nature-of-code/noc-syllabus-S21/projects/final/README.md

 * Inspiration: How did you become interested in this idea?
 Quotes, photographs, products, projects, people, music, political events, social ills, etc.
 * Process: How did you make this?
 What did you struggle with?
 What were you able to implement easily and what was difficult?
 * Audience/Context: Who is this for?
 How will people experience it?
 Is it interactive?
 Is it practical?
 Is it for fun?
 Is it emotional?
 Is it to provoke something?
 * Code references: What examples, tutorials, references did you use to create the project?
-(You must cite the source of any code you use in code comments with the exception of examples specifically provided by The Nature of Code book.
-Please note the following additional expectations and guidelines at the bottom of this page.)
+(You must cite the source of any code you use in code comments with the exception of examples specifically provided by The Nature of Code book.)
 * Next steps: If you had more time to work on this, what would you do next?